 - Take a single, daily dose of an antibiotic to prevent infections.

-See your doctor after you finish taking antibiotics to make sure that the infection is gone.
+See your health care provider after you finish taking antibiotics to make sure that the infection is gone.

 - Back or side pain

 Also call if UTI symptoms come back shortly after you have been treated with antibiotics.